Inburgering A2 Listening Practice With Answers

 After one practice exam

 Review the questions you missed and name the reason.
 Was the problem vocabulary, speed, a changed plan, or not reading the question first?
+Do not only check right or wrong.
+Write one short note about the mistake type: wrong time, wrong place, missed reason, changed plan, or unknown word.
 One clear reason gives you a better next practice target.